LZTek-io/LTek-io/docs/en/Basics/2 Navigation in Sightline.md

 ---

 That's all there is to it!
-Once you understand these 5 basics of navigation exploring and find your way around in Sightline will be a breeze.
+Once you understand these 5 basics of navigation exploring and finding your way around in Sightline will be a breeze.
 Check out the next guide by clicking the arrow on the right below!